 - Islamic Coalition Association (Jamiyat-e Motalefeh-e Islami or ICA) is a pro-Khomeini opposition group that originated in the bazaar in the early 1960s.
-It had to compete with other more popular political elements in the bazaar, including the Liberation Movement of Iran associated with Mehdi Bazargan.
+It had to compete with other well-organized oppositional groups in the bazaar, including the Liberation Movement of Iran associated with Mehdi Bazargan.
 After 1979, ICA members were placed in high government posts and took staunchly conservative positions in factional battles.

 - Habibollah Asgarowladi, who passed away in 2013,was from a bazaar merchant family.
 He was a founding member of the ICA, served as minister of commerce (1981 to 1983) and was the supreme leader’s representative in the Imam Khomeini Relief Committee.
 He helped other ICA members get top positions in state-created Centers for Procurement and Distribution of Goods during the Iran-Iraq War.
 A wide range of top officials attended his funeral, including President Hassan Rouhani, Parliamentary Speaker Ali Larijani, Judiciary Chief Sadegh Amoli Larijani and Assembly of Experts Chairman Mohammad Reza Mahdavi-Kani.
 Still an important voice in conservative politics today, his brother Asadollah is director of the Iran-China Joint Chamber of Commerce and the Iran-Russia Joint Chamber of Commerce.

 - Mohsen Rafiqdoust joined the ICA as a teenager while working in the vegetable bazaar.
 He was nicknamed the “Imam’s driver” because he picked up Khomeini from the airport in Tehran upon his arrival from exile in February 1979.
 He later became the Revolutionary Guards minister and then the head of the Foundation for the Oppressed and Disabled, a large state-funded charity, in the early 1990s.
 He faced widespread charges of embezzlement and mismanagement.
 Reportedly one of the richest men in Iran, he is now active in the private sector.

-- Deeper government encroachment or further economic deterioration could lead the bazaaris to protest again.
+- Deeper government encroachment or further economic deterioration could lead protest within the bazaar once again.

-- Yet the bazaar is unlikely to be a potent force in undermining the regime, due to multiple cleavages in bazaar networks and dependence on the state for livelihoods.
+- Yet the bazaar is unlikely to be a potent force in politics, due to multiple cleavages in bazaar networks and dependence on the state for livelihoods.
 These divisions are likely to widen even if sanctions are lifted as part of the nuclear deal.

 - Privatization of state-owned companies in Iran has been transferred mostly to state-linked organizations, pension funds, and notable elites in an opaque manner.
 As an institution, the bazaaris have been largely excluded from this process, while individuals may be getting involved through other channels.